Our Approach to Special Educational Needs and Disabilities (SEND)

 Students’ progress, attainment and behaviour for learning is carefully monitored and patterns or concerns addressed.

-Where high quality teaching and skilled differentiation do not have the required impact on the progress of students with SEND, the class teacher, working with the Head of Year and SEND team, should assess whether the child has a learning difficulty requiring further SEN Support.
+Where high quality teaching and skilled differentiation do not have the required impact on the progress of students with SEND, the class teacher, working with the Head of Year and SENCo, should assess whether the child has a learning difficulty requiring further SEND Support.
 This will require an assessment of need involving the student, the parent, Head of Year and SEND team.
 It is possible that further professional advice would be sought at this stage, as appropriate.
-This next stage is called SEN Support.
+This next stage is called SEND Support.

-- Plan: an evidence-based intervention plan is agreed, including time-frames, expected outcomes, stretching and relevant academic and developmental targets.
+2. Plan: an evidence-based intervention plan is agreed, including timeframes, expected outcomes, stretching and relevant academic and developmental targets.

-- Review: the impact of the plan is monitored and evaluated in line with the agreed time-frame.
+4. Review: the impact of the plan is monitored and evaluated in line with the agreed timeframe.
 Reviews may include meeting with parents and relevant professionals.

 Teachers will include the recommendations of each student’s intervention plan in their teaching.
 High quality teaching and skilled differentiation continues.